Trump sends Marines and more National Guard members to Los Angeles

 “This isn’t about public safety,” Newsom said.
 “It’s about stroking a dangerous President’s ego.”

-The protests began Friday in downtown Los Angeles after federal immigration authorities arrested more than 40 people across the city.
+The protests began Friday after federal immigration authorities arrested more than 40 people across the city.
 The smell of smoke hung in the air downtown Monday, one day after crowds blocked a major freeway and set self-driving cars on fire as police responded with tear gas, rubber bullets and flash-bang grenades.

-Additional protests against immigration raids continued into the evening on Monday in several other cities including San Francisco and Santa Ana in California and Dallas and Austin in Texas.
-In Austin, Texas Gov. Greg Abbott said in a post on X that more than a dozen protesters were arrested, while in Santa Ana, a spokesperson for the city’s police department said the National Guard had arrived in the city to secure federal buildings.
+Additional protests against immigration raids continued into the evening Monday in several other cities including San Francisco and Santa Ana, California, and Dallas and Austin, Texas.

 California pushes back against presence of federal troops

-California Attorney General Rob Bonta filed a lawsuit over the use of National Guard troops following the first deployment, telling reporters in his announcement Monday that Trump had “trampled” the state’s sovereignty.
+California Attorney General Rob Bonta filed a lawsuit over the use of National Guard troops following the first deployment, telling reporters that Trump had “trampled” the state’s sovereignty.

 “We don’t take lightly to the president abusing his authority and unlawfully mobilizing California National Guard troops,” Bonta said.
 He sought a court order declaring Trump’s use of the Guard unlawful and asking for a restraining order to halt the deployment.

-Trump said Monday that the city would have been “completely obliterated” if he had not deployed the Guard.
+Trump said the city would have been “completely obliterated” if he had not deployed the Guard.

-U.S. officials said the Marine troops were being deployed to protect federal property and personnel, including federal immigration agents.
-A convoy of 10 to 15 buses, escorted by sheriff’s vehicles, left the base at Twentynine Palms in the desert east of Los Angeles late Monday and traveled along Interstate 10 toward the city.
+U.S. officials said the Marines were being deployed to protect federal property and personnel, including immigration agents.
+A convoy of 10 to 15 buses with blacked-out windows and escorted by sheriff’s vehicles, left the base at Twentynine Palms in the desert east of Los Angeles late Monday and headed toward the city, stopping around 1 a.m. at Naval Weapons Station Seal Beach, around 20 miles (35 kilometers) south of downtown Los Angeles.

-Trump’s Monday order put more National Guard members on active duty, but one U.S. official warned that the order was just signed and it could take a day or two to get troops moving.
-The official spoke on condition of anonymity to discuss troop movements.

 Despite their presence, there has been limited engagement so far between the Guard and protesters while local law enforcement implements crowd control.